Physics 129 Course Materials

 the course, but would be a next logical step if you are

-interested in machine learning:
+interested in AI and other types of machine learning:

 Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow